GalSim-developers/GalSim/docs/config_special.rst

                 template: :gal.items.0
                 type: Exponential

-This would gererate different values for the size, flux, and shape of each component.
+This would generate different values for the size, flux, and shape of each component.
 But the way those numbers are drawn would be the same for each.

 See: